KennyTangg/Python-Quiz-Game/README.md

 # **Simple Computer Knowledge Quiz**

 Welcome to the **Simple Computer Knowledge Quiz**!
-This Python script offers a fun and educational way to test your understanding of basic computer terminology
+This Python script offers a fun and educational way to test your understanding of basic computer terminology.

 ## Overview